Want to live a healthier life? Let’s start by changing what you do daily.

 But wait!
 There’s more. . .

 You’re building discipline by saying no to eating on the go.
-You also build benefit from buying groceries yourself and then getting creative in the kitchen.
+You also build benefits from buying groceries yourself and then getting creative in the kitchen.
 This process makes the meal something to appreciate— you build a new skill, track your intake, and the food satisfies you way more now that you’ve worked it.

 You don’t need to buy anything that comes in a package.
-Finally start using your kitchen.
+Finally, start using your kitchen.
 You’ll soon begin researching more health tips yourself, what ingredients to include, how to combine foods, etc.